 WASHINGTON STATE

-ADDED ON NOVEMBER 21, 2023: The Washington State Department of Commerce has issued a funding opportunity for projects seeking funding for innovative and equitable clean energy projects. $3.9 million is being made available under this opportunity.
-Proposals are due on December 5, 2023.
-To download the RFP, click here.
+ADDED ON MAY 31, 2024: Washington State Department of Commerce has issued a funding opportunity to reduce wealth disparities by helping Black, Latine, and tribal communities build assets. $42 million is being made available under this funding opportunity including $5 million for new housing construction.
+Proposals are due on July 1, 2024.
+To download the Request for Qualifications, click here.

 HOMELAND SECURITY

-ADDED ON NOVEMBER 14, 2023: The Department of Homeland Security has issued a funding opportunity to reduce or eliminate the flood risk to the National Flood Insurance Program.
-Up to $330,000,000 is being made available under this opportunity.
-States and Tribes are eligible to apply for funding under this opportunity.
-Proposals are due on January 15, 2023.
-To download the synopsis, click here.
+ADDED ON APRIL 17, 2024: The Department of Homeland Security has issued a funding opportunity to enhance Tribal governments’ ability to prevent, protect against, respond to, and recover from potential terrorist attacks and other hazards. $13.5 million is being made available under this funding opportunity.
+Proposals are due on June 24, 2024.
+To download the official synopsis, click here.
 To download the entire funding opportunity, click here.

 PRIVATE RESOURCES